bentrevett/relation-networks/README.md

 The model will run until the `test_loss` has not improved for 3 epochs.

-The paper is pretty light of details for the bAbi task, it does state:
+The paper is pretty light on the details for the bAbi task.
+However, it does state:

 - uses the 20 previous sentences
 - each sentence fed through a 32 unit LSTM, which is shared across all sentences